A Driven Tagged Particle in Asymmetric Exclusion Processes: AEP on Half Line with Creation and Annihilation

-We first describe the ASEP on the half line with only creation formally as follows.
-Particles are performing asymmetric simple exclusions on half line $[1,\infty)$ with jump rates $p(x,y) = p(y-x)$.
+We first describe the AEP on the half line with only creation formally as follows.
+Particles move according to asymmetric exclusion process on half line $[1,\infty)$ with jump rates $p(x,y) = p(y-x)$.
 If a positive site $y>0$ is vacant, a particle is created at $y$ with rates $\sum_{x\leq 0} p(y-x)$.
 Also, no particles are allowed to jump out of the positive half line.
-Clearly, if we consider the ASEP on $\mathbb{Z}$ with an immediate creation of particles on $(-\infty,0]$ when sites are vacant, we get exacly the same dynamic on positive sites.
+Clearly, if we consider the AEP on $\mathbb{Z}$ with an immediate creation of particles on $(-\infty,0]$ when sites are vacant, we get exactly the same dynamic on positive sites.

-The first lemma connects the ASEP with a blockage at a site with the ASEP on the half line with creation.
-Let P be the probability of the ASEP with a blockage at site 0, and Q be the probability of the ASEP on the half line with creation.
-Also, denote the configurations at time t as $\eta_t$ and $\zeta_t$ respectively.
+The first lemma connects the AEP with a blockage at a site with the AEP on the half line with creation.
+Denote the AEP with a blockage at site 0 by $\eta_t$, which has a probability measure $P$; denote the AEP on the half line with creation by $\zeta_t$, which has a probability measure $Q$.

-\begin{lemma} Suppose ASEP with a blockage at a site starts from the initial measure $\mu_{1,0}$ and the ASEP on the half line with creation starts from the Bernoulli measure $\mu_0$ on positive axis.
+\begin{lemma} Suppose AEP with a blockage at a site starts from the initial measure $\mu_{1,0}$ and the AEP on the half line with creation starts from the Bernoulli measure $\mu_0$ on positive axis.
 Then, for any finite subset $A \subset \mathbb{Z}_+$, and any $t \geq 0$,

-\end{lemma} \begin{proof}: Let $R$ be the range of jump rates $p(\cdot)$ at the beginning of section \ref{sec: Current Zero}.
-We can view holes and particles in the ASEP with blockage as three classes of particles, and we use 1,2, and 3 to denote each class: \begin{enumerate}[label=\alph*.] \item Particles are always labeled as first class particles. \item A hole becomes a second class particle whenever it visits or starts from a site on $(-\infty,R]$. \item A hole which never visits sites on $(-\infty,R]$ is labeled as a third class particle. \end{enumerate} It is easy to see, particles with smaller number has priority to jump over particles with larger number.
-Denote the process with three classes of particles by $\tilde{P}$, and denote the configuration at time t by $\xi_t$.
+\end{lemma} \begin{proof} $R$ is the range of jump rates $p(\cdot)$ as defined at the beginning of Section \ref{sec: Current Zero}.
+We use it to avoid sites too close to the orgin.
+We can view holes and particles in the AEP with blockage as three classes of particles, and we use 1,2, and 3 to denote each class: \begin{enumerate}[label=\alph*.] \item Particles are always labeled as first class particles. \item A hole becomes a second class particle whenever it visits or starts from a site on $(-\infty,R]$. \item A hole which never visits sites on $(-\infty,R]$ is labeled as a third class particle. \end{enumerate} Particularly, a second class particle can jump to a third class particle because holes can interchange their positions in AEP, but the third class cannot jump to a second class particle.
+It is easy to see, jumps of particles with lower numbers to sites occupied by particles with higher numbers are allowed, while jumps of particles with higher numbers to sites occupied by particles with lower numbers are not allowed.
+Denote this process with three classes of particles by $\xi_t$, which has a probability measure $\tilde{P}$.